-After the images are taken, you will be asked to wait until the mammographer has viewed them to see if any more are needed.
+After the images are taken of the breast, you will be asked to wait until the mammographer has viewed them to see if any more are needed.

 The Radiologist may ask if you wish to see the images and will give you your result then.

 There may be a need to perform a breast ultrasound in addition to the mammogram.
 The reason for this will be explained to you.
 Note- there is an additional cost involved.